rahijamil/rahijamil/README.md

-# Mohammad Rahi
+# Rahi Jamil

-## Hi there! 👋 I'm Mohammad Rahi, a Frontend Engineer specializing in PWA, NextJS, React Native | Focused on Performance & Scalability.
+## Hi there! 👋 I'm Mohammad Rahi, a Frontend Engineer specializing in PWA, NextJS, and React Native | Focused on Performance and scalability.

 <a href="https://app.daily.dev/mohammadrahi"><img src="https://api.daily.dev/devcards/960d56f58dfa49f2928ca704c3b55659.png?r=hr8" width="400" alt="Mohammad Rahi's Dev Card"/></a>

 Crafting high-performance PWAs using NextJS and React Native is my specialty.
 Committed to optimizing web performance and building robust, scalable digital solutions.
-I'm passionate about exploring and staying ahead of tech trends, with a current focus on Web3.0 ⚡️.
+I'm passionate about exploring and staying ahead of tech trends, with a current focus on Web 3.0 ⚡️.

 I actively contribute to open-source projects and enjoy sharing knowledge through tech articles on [medium](https://mohammadrahi.medium.com), continuously learning, and growing as a developer.